 • Pay salary on time.
 You must pay the employee wages on time.
 The employment contract determines when.

 • Pay slip required.
-With the first salary payment, you must provide a specification of the salary, the so-called pay slip.
+With the first salary payment, you must provide an explanation of the salary, the so-called pay slip.